yuiseki/mundo-maps/README.md

 - `mundo-maps` is part of the MUNDO project.
   - MUNDO is developed by the Smart Maps team of the UN Open GIS Initiative's Domain Working Group 7.
 - MUNDO stands for "Model United Nations Development and Operations".
-  - MUNDO is a simulation of the United Nations focusing on UN peacekeeping and development programs.
+  - MUNDO is a model United Nations focusing on UN peacekeeping and development programs.
 - MUNDO aims to enhance situational awareness in geospatial contexts for UN peacekeeping and development programs through OSS development.
 - `mundo-maps` specifically focuses on simulating the development and operation of geospatial information systems in the UN.
 - `mundo-maps` is based on open data sources such as OpenStreetMap and ReliefWeb.